 My reference recipe for Scottish Heather Ale only called for adding Heather at 60 minutes and 5 minutes in the boil.
 To be sure that it coordinated with the recipe and sequence of the PicoBrew Pack, I knew I needed to add my Heather to compartments that contained hops sachets.
 So I concluded that my Heather sachets should go into the first and last compartments.
 I took the hops sachets out of those compartments and left the small sachet in Compartment 3 (I’m not a monster!).

 Oh hey!
-FYI… any links on this page that lead to products on Amazon are affiliate links and we earn a commission if you make a purchase.
+FYI… any links on this page that lead to products on Amazon or other online retailers are affiliate links and we earn a commission if you make a purchase.
 Thanks in advance for your support!

 Adjusting my 5-gallon reference recipe down to 1.7 gallons, I arrived at 0.7 ounces of Heather for each sachet.
 I can’t say enough about this AmazonBasics Stainless Digital Scale.
 It works great and it’s super cheap!
 I put the Heather into the bags that came with the PicoBrew Manual Brew Kit and dropped them into Compartments 1 and 4.